 If you’re looking for a simple hors d’oeuvres or appetizer recipe guaranteed to impress your guests, then these Ham and Pastry Bites are ideal.

-With only two ingredients and easy assembly, you’ll find that this recipe will quickly become a great addition to any appetizer or finger food menu.
+With only two ingredients and easy assembly, you’ll find that this ham appetizer recipe will quickly become a great addition to any finger food menu.
 Also, this is a very host-friendly recipe: it can be put together without requiring any thought or concentration and is not at all messy to prepare.
 Guests are certain to gravitate to these mouth-watering morsels no matter what else you have on offer.

 - Very tasty; guests will be impressed